Twitter Music App

 Despite all the hype about Facebook’s role in music discovery, radio is still huge and YouTube is right up there.
 Though Facebook has 1 billion users and deep integration with Spotify, the platform is not high up on the list of music discovery influencers.
 Given this information, the success of Music is far from assured.

-Apart from music lovers, can Twitter #music be help Twitter too?
+Apart from music lovers, can Twitter #music be helped Twitter too?

 Twitter #music is something that can encourage people to spend more time on Twitter because when it comes to spending time, Facebook is still ahead of Twitter.